juhotuho10/projektit/README.md

 All project documentation can be found in the Documentation folder.

 To run the application, open the command prompt and execute:

 ```mvn package```

 and then:

 ```java -jar target\WeatherApp-1.0.one-jar.jar```

+Note: You need to have Java and Maven installed on your system.